 Other changes that may help treat and prevent constipation include drinking enough water and other liquids, such as fruit and vegetable juices and clear soups, so as not to become dehydrated, engaging in daily exercise, and reserving enough time to have a bowel movement.
 In addition, the urge to have a bowel movement should not be ignored.

 Liquids add fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.
 People who have problems with constipation should try to drink liquids every day.
 However, liquids that contain caffeine, such as coffee and cola drinks will worsen one’s symptoms by causing dehydration.
 Alcohol is another beverage that causes dehydration.
 It is important to drink fluids that hydrate the body, especially when consuming caffeine containing drinks or alcoholic beverages.

 Herbal Remedies for constipation

 Ayurvedic remedies for constipation are different than standard medications.
 While the traditional laxatives provide relief, they do not cure the underlying causes.
 On the other hand the particular Ayurvedic remedies tackle the problem from different fronts, balancing the particular effected doshas in the process.
-Though I mention some of the common remedies here, I highly recommend you to meet your Ayurvedic physician for a better relief from constipation.
+Though there are some of the common remedies mentioned here, t is highly recommended to see your Ayurvedic doctorfor a better relief from constipation.

 - Infusion of Triphala powder [5g in 120 ml warm water] twice a day.

-- Ripe bael fruit is regarded as best of all laxatives.
+- Riped bael fruit is regarded as best of all laxatives.
 It cleans and tones up the intestines and a very effective home remedy for constipation.